Ximena Sariñana (album)

-Ximena Sariñana is the eponymous second studio album released by Mexican musician Ximena Sariñana, released on August 2, 2011 by Warner Bros.
+Ximena Sariñana is the second studio album released by Mexican musician Ximena Sariñana, released on August 2, 2011, by Warner Bros.
 Records.

-The album marks Sariñana’s first studio album to be completely recorded and released in English (with the exception of the song “Tú y Yo”, co-written with Natalia Lafourcade).
+The album marks Sariñana's first studio album to be completely recorded and released in English (with the exception of the song “Tú y Yo”, co-written with Natalia Lafourcade).
 Both a single and a music video for the song “Different” were released in support of the album.

 Track listing

 All songs composed by Sariñana.
 Additional credits are noted: